 I set my lanterns in a take out container, so they could dry evenly.
 Once the tops were dried, I took them out of the container to make sure the bottoms of the lanterns were 100% dry before we popped them.
 Give them about 10-12 hours for them to dry completely.

-Pop the balloons.
+Pop the balloon and your DIY Christmas lantern is all set.
 This is always a fun process!

 I used a sharp knife to pop the balloons.
 The balloon popped right out and the lantern looked awesome!
 You can trim the top part of the lantern or keep the rim a little wild.
 I think it looks pretty either way, but we trimmed ours a bit.